Chana district

 Chana (จะนะ, [t͡ɕā.náʔ]; Pattani Malay: จือเนาะ, [t͡ɕɯː.nɔʔ]) is a district (amphoe) in the southeastern part of Songkhla province, southern Thailand.

 Geography

-Neighboring districts are (from the east clockwise): Thepha, Na Thawi, Sadao, Hat Yai, Na Mom, and Mueang Songkhla of Songkhla Province.
+Neighboring districts are (from the east clockwise): Thepha, Na Thawi, Hat Yai, Na Mom, and Mueang Songkhla of Songkhla Province.
 To the northeast is the Gulf of Thailand.

 History

 Originally, Chana together with Palian, Thepha and Songkhla was one of four mueangs subordinate to Mueang Phatthalung.
 When Songkhla was split off from Phatthalung and made a direct subordinate of Bangkok, Chana was then placed under Songkhla.

 The location of the town was moved several times, so when it was made a district in the thesaphiban administrative reforms at the beginning of the 20th century, the district office was in present-day Na Thawi.
 The location turned out to be inconvenient, so it was moved to Ban Na.
 In 1917 the district was renamed to Ban Na after the central tambon.
 In 1924 the name was changed back to Chana by the government to avoid confusion with the district Ban Na in Surat Thani Province and Ban Na in Nakhon Nayok Province.